mendix/docs/content/en/docs/appstore/app-services/intelligent-document-service.md

 ### 1.2 Features

-* Extract data from images (jpg, jpeg, bmp and png) in bulk and map data to an entity
+* Extract data from images ( in JPG, JPEG, BMP, and PNG formats) in bulk and map data to an entity
+* Extract data from a single-page PDF document
 * Train a model using sample images by marking specific areas in images
-* Support data extraction from **single page** pdf document as well.
 * Support [Mendix SSO](/appstore/modules/mendix-sso/)

 ### 1.3 Limitation

-* Currently supports images in JPG, JPEG, BMP and PNG formats during training of the model.
+* Currently images used for the training of the model should be in JPG, JPEG, BMP, or PNG format.

 ### 1.4 Prerequisites